misje/dhcpoptinj/README.md

 You need [cmake](http://www.cmake.org/) and [libnetfilter\_queue](http://www.netfilter.org/projects/libnetfilter_queue/)
 (and a C compiler that supports C99).
-Hopefully, you are using a Debian-like system, in which case you can run the following to install them: `sudo aptitude install cmake libnetfilter-queue-dev`.
+Hopefully, you are using a Debian-like system, in which case you can run the following to install them: `sudo apt-get install cmake libnetfilter-queue-dev`.

 ### Build